🧠 What is semantic SEO and entity optimisation? (Direct answer)

 What are vector embeddings and how do they relate to SEO?

 Vector embeddings are mathematical representations of content meaning as numerical vectors in multi-dimensional space.
 Google uses them to understand semantic similarity — pages on similar topics produce similar vectors, even when they don't share any keywords.
+Two pages — one about "how to improve website loading speed" and another about "web performance optimization techniques" — will produce similar vectors despite sharing almost no keywords.
 Vector embedding alignment with queries has an r=0.84 correlation with AI Overview selection.
 In practice, this means content needs to be semantically rich and comprehensive, not dependent on exact keyword repetition.
+Source: Wellows AI Overview Ranking Factors Study, 2025.

 📚 Sources & References